tinanemati/kirkey/README.md

 - To access and run the code used during development, navigate to the `local_dev` branch in this repository.

-- For the server API endpoint used in production, please refer to the [following repository](https://github.com/tinanemati/krikey-firebase-server.git) where you can find detailed instructions and documentation on how the code operates.
+- For the server API endpoint used in production, detailed instructions and documentation on how the code operates can be provided upon request, as it contains sensitive information such as the API key.
+Please refer to the [following repository](https://github.com/tinanemati/krikey-firebase-server.git).

 - To review the code used in the final development phase, you can switch to the main branch of this repository.